HilmyThoriq/Jarkom-Modul-3-IUP4-2021/README.md

 - No Problem

 # Problem 9
+In order to make buying and selling transactions more secure and there are two website users, proxy user authentication is installed with MD5 encryption with two usernames, namely luffybelikapalyyy with password luffy_yyy and zorobelikapalyyy with password zoro_yyy

 We want to make username and password for using the link.

 First we need to input the username and password we want, (using MD5).